 Please note, if your query relates to pension benefits you should call 0116 305 4000 or email firstname.lastname@example.org to talk to a Pensions Officer.

-IMPORTANT INFORMATION 2019 Changes to survivor benefits for same sex spouses and civil partners
+What are the 2019 changes to survivor benefits for same sex spouses and civil partners?

 A change to the scheme rules has been made to provide that survivor benefits payable to a same sex spouse or a civil partner are equal those paid to the widow of a male member.

 Why has the change been made?

 The change has been made as a result of a Supreme Court judgment (Walker v Innopsec) which found that Mr Walker’s male spouse was entitled to the same benefits that would have been paid if Mr Walker had left a widow in an opposite sex marriage.